bcharlier/HMMA238/Docs/tp.md

     """
 ```

 2. Python code.
 This can be any valid Python code that you wish.
-Any Matplotlib images that are generated will be saved to disk, and the rST generated will display these images with the built examples.
-By default only images generated by Matplotlib, or packages based on Matplotlib (e.g., Seaborn or Yellowbrick) are saved and displayed.
-However, you can change this to include other packages, see Image scrapers.
+Any ``matplotlib`` images that are generated will be saved to disk, and the rST generated will display these images with the built examples.
+By default only images generated by `matplotlib`, or packages based on `matplotlib` (e.g., `seaborn` or `yellowbrick`) are saved and displayed.
+However, you can change this to include other packages, see for instance Image scrapers (XXX TODO: add details on Image scrapers).

 **Warning:** with default options, Sphinx-Gallery only execute the script files with a filename starting by `plot_`.
-**Warning:**  Sphinx-Gallery is looking for `Readme.txt` or `Readme.rst` files in every folders containing examples.
+**Warning:**  Sphinx-Gallery is looking for `README.txt` or `README.rst` files in every folders containing examples.

 ### Include examples in your toctree